 To put those numbers into context, most bootcamps are currently 10-50 times more expensive.
 Most master’s programs are 100 times more expensive.
 We’re talking about saving tens (or hundreds) of thousands of dollars.

-Access to the full community experience is $3 /month or $21/year during January 2021.
+Access to the full community experience is $8/month or $67/year.
 More on that next.

 🔍 Problem: Free communities tend to be noisy without a barrier to entry.

 💡 Solution: Paid communities use strategic friction to build high-signal environments.
 Members are invested and engaged.
 Community builders are aligned with members and able to invest in great experiences.

 A Not a Real Degree membership is $8/month or $67/year and gets you:

 - Not a Real Degree project guides